Weight Loss Surgery

 Franciscan Health offers surgical options for individuals who have been unsuccessful losing weight with other methods and have a BMI of 40 or more or a BMI of 35 with a co-morbid condition.
 Our experienced surgeons offer:

 Franciscan Health offers adjustable gastric band surgery to help patients who are suffering from severe obesity.
 Adjustable laparoscopic bands are considered to be much less invasive than gastric bypass surgery.

 Obesity can cause a host of health problems such diabetes, sleep disorders, heart disease and cancer.
 For patients who have been unable to lose 100 pounds or more on their own, gastric bypass surgery at Franciscan Health is a step towards better health and a longer life.

-After weight loss surgery, a person's body changes dramatically.
-Body contouring or body sculpting can help tighten up after major weight loss following bariatric surgery.
-Franciscan Health specializes in reconstructive body contouring.
+After major weight loss, a person's body changes dramatically.
+Body contouring or body sculpting can help tighten up after weight loss post bariatric surgery or other.